 According to the 2007 National Survey of Counseling Center Directors, the average ratio nationally was 1,969:1.
-Only New College (784:1) and UF (1,698:1) fell below the national average.
+Only New College (784:1) and UF (1,661:1) fell below the national average.
+To reach the national average, the State University System would need an additional 49.0 counselors.